/* Pinterest website claiming thingie */ /* That's it for the pinterest thingie */ Aberrant Ceramics: Raiju

 Aberrant Ceramics is the artwork of Aaron Nosheny,

-ceramicist and potter in Tucson, Arizona.
+ceramic artist and potter in Tucson, Arizona.

 I work in the medium of stoneware clay and make hand-built pottery, sculpture, hamsas, ornaments, masks, and a variety of other forms.

 Self-taught artist on the autism spectrum.
 I like monsters, insects, weird animals, body horror, horror comedy, Halloween decorations, fast food mascots, kitsch – and all of these creep into my work, but there’s really no overarching theme.
-I’m just frantically birthing as many clay monstrosities out into the world as I can until I’m no longer able to do so.
+I feel like I'm frantically birthing as many clay monstrosities out into the world as I can.

 Thursday, June 3, 2010